philku/uconn-googleCloud/classes/02 Wordpress, HTML, and CSS/wordpress.md

     <img src="https://1.bp.blogspot.com/-R4rIn7gZ5KU/XXXEeOPkytI/AAAAAAAALRg/iyIi_84rMP0DPhwECayTXPs6KbQ9yKYmwCLcBGAs/s640/a1.JPG">
 </p>

+It will type out a connection string where you just have to hit return:
 ```
 Welcome to Cloud Shell!
 Type "help" to get started.
 Your Cloud Platform project in this session is set to uconn-engr.